2018 Annual Auction

 Percentage of Sales

 Pre-registration is required.
 There will be no standard registration on the day of the auction.
-The online Registration Form is available to those who wish to auction fish.
+The online Registration Form is available to club members who wish to auction fish, plants, or equipment.
 Registrants will be required to identify how many fish they wish to auction (please have an accurate fish count), the numbers of tanks requested (1 or 2), when you will bring you fish to the auction (Friday or Saturday), and whether or not you will be selling plants (water plants that need small tanks) or equipment.
+In addition, you will be required to acknowledge your sale percentage entitlement – 50% or 75% based on the auction rules (see Percentage of Sales).

 Sellers may request 1 or 2 tanks when they register.
 Tanks will be assigned based on need.
-The Auctioneer with an Assistant will travel from tank to tank auctioning off fish pre determined by a team of Bowlers.
+The Auctioneer with an Assistant will travel from tank to tank auctioning off fish that are pre determined by a team of Bowlers.
 Sellers may indicate to the Bowling Teams, which fish they would like bowled next as long as the Seller is at their tank at the time the bowling team is ready to bowl.
 The Seller must be present at the time of the request.
 The Auctioneer will proceed to tank A. A indicates the owner letter.
 If the owner requires more than one tank, they would be designated by another letter in the alphabet.
 Tanks will be set-up in order of reservation date and time.
-A picture of the koi in the bag will be taken after the auction has ended for that fish.
 The bag will be marked with the tank letter, bidder number and sale price.
 The second round will then begin and start with tank A.

 Plants for Sale